Olical/EventEmitter/README.md

 ## Event based JavaScript for the browser

 As the subtitle suggests, this script brings the power of events from platforms such as [node.js](http://nodejs.org/) to your browser.
+Although it can be used in any other platform, I just built it with browsers in mind.

-This is actually the forth full rewrite of EventEmitter, my aim is for it to be faster and lighter than ever before.
+This is actually the fourth full rewrite of EventEmitter, my aim is for it to be faster and lighter than ever before.

 I have been working on it for over a year so far and in that time my skills in JavaScript have come a long way.
 This script is a culmination of my learning which you can hopefully find very useful.